-- a) The maximum Floor Space Ratio (FSR) will be 4.5; - b) No building will exceed 19 storeys or 64.5 metres in height, , on lands designated Mixed Use identified as an Urban Corridor on Map 2; - c) A Holding provision pursuant to Section 17.E.13 will apply to residential uses and other sensitive uses.
-The Holding Provision will not be removed until such time as a detailed stationary Noise Study has been provided to the Region, and any mitigation measures have been implemented, and a release has been issued by the Region; and until such time as a Record of Site Condition has been acknowledged by the Province and a release has been issued by the Region.
+- iii) The maximum building height will be 99 metres; - iv) A Holding provision pursuant to Section 17.E.13 will apply to residential uses and other sensitive uses.
+The Holding provision will not be removed until such time as a detailed stationary noise study has been provided to the Regional Municipality of Waterloo, any mitigation measures have been implemented, and a release has been issued by the Region; and - v) A Holding provision pursuant to Section 17.E.13 will apply to residential uses and other sensitive uses.
+The Holding provision will not be removed until such time as a Record of Site Condition has been acknowledged by the Province and a release has been issued by the Regional Municipality of Waterloo.

-APPENDIX 1: Notice of the Planning & Strategic Initiatives Committee Meeting (April 21, 2023)
+APPENDIX 1: Notice of the Planning & Strategic Initiatives Committee Meeting (March 6, 2023)